midhunshyam/Postgraduate-Project-B/README.md

 ## Final Model Workflow

-1. **Initial fine‑tuning** on MIMIC‑III (as above).
+1. **Initial fine‑tuning** Fine-tune Bio_ClinicalBERT on MIMIC3_Train.csv by training a classification head with the last encoder layer unfrozen.
+This step adapts Bio_ClinicalBERT representations to the specific clinical prediction task.
+2. **Evaluation and Metrics**
+Evaluate the fine-tuned model using held-out validation data.
+Track metrics such as accuracy, F1-score, precision, recall, and confusion matrix analysis to assess model performance.
+3.	**Model Saving and Deployment**
+Save the trained model checkpoint for future inference.
+The model can be deployed for clinical note classification, decision support systems, or further fine-tuning on related tasks.
-2. **Secondary fine‑tuning** on proprietary gold‑standard data—results cannot expose raw data.
+5. **Secondary fine‑tuning** on proprietary gold‑standard data—results cannot expose raw data.
-3. **Performance** is summarized in the gold‑standard validation outputs and metrics above.
+6. **Performance** is summarized in the gold‑standard validation outputs and metrics above.
-4. **Privacy Note:** Gold‑standard dataset is private; only model outputs and metrics are included.
+7. **Privacy Note:** Gold‑standard dataset is private; only model outputs and metrics are included.

 ## References